KrauseFx/FxLifeSheet/README.md

 - Keep myself accountable
 - Focus on fitness, overall well-being, and self-improvements
 - Easy input, that make it "fun" to track the data
-- Clear separation between data input and analyzing data, as one has to work day to day while on-the-go, the other one requires a full desktop
+- Clear separation between data input, data storage and analyzing data.
+Data input has to work day to day while on-the-go, while analyzing data requires a full desktop

 ### Questions to answer